Bachelor's Program in Sociology

 Studying abroad

-Students learn about the career options available to sociologists through the career development module.
-They gain some initial work experience through an internship during a semester break.
+Students learn about the career options available to sociologists during the Career Development Module.
+They gain some initial work experience through a twelve-week internship during a semester break.
 Their experiences are then discussed during an exercise course in the following semester.

 • Further study